-Hence, if we want to continue measuring the uncertainty induced on a PLFC formula by a possibility distribution on a set of interpretations, we have to where φ represents vague, incomplete or imprecise knowledge about the real world (i.e. a fuzzy set).
+The basic question is, given a belief state modeled by a possibility distribution π , how to establish the possibilistic semantics of statements of the type where φ represents vague, incomplete or imprecise knowledge about the real world (i.e. a fuzzy set).
 Thus, we have to define a measure $N(\cdot \mid \pi)$, extension of the necessity measure introduced in Section 3.2 for classical sets, in such a way that a possibility distribution π supports the statement iff $N([\varphi] \mid \pi) \geq \alpha$.
-This question has already been tackled by Dubois and Prade (1991c) (see f.i.
-Dubois et al. (1994c)) where they propose to use this index:
+This question has already been tackled by Dubois and Prade (1991c) (see e.g. Dubois et al. (1994c)) where they propose to use this index: